cabooster/SRDTrans/README.md

 ### 1. Prepare data

-You can download one of the demo data (.tif file) we achieved and put the noisy data into datasets/noisy/.
+You can download one of the demo data (.tif file) we achieved and put the low-SNR data into datasets/noisy/.

 ### 🎨 Datasets